The United Nations says opium production in Burma continued to increase in 2013, in part because poppy farmers had few other ways to make a living.

 Most of Burma's illegal opium crops are found in Kachin and Shan states, where violence between insurgents and the army have raged on for as long as 50 years.

 "That's a long period of time for local infrastructure to deteriorate and in some places disappear completely.
 So your options, your opportunities as a farmer are significantly restricted."

 Burma's government has tried to reach peace deals with many ethnic insurgent groups, though fighting rages on in some areas.

 The peace efforts are part of Burma's wider political and economic reforms and opening up, which follow decades of stifling, direct military rule.

 But while the region has seen improved infrastructure, Eligh says this has provided more opportunities for criminals to benefit from the illegal drug trade.

-"As you get more roads, as you get bridges crossing rivers, as you get economies that are starting to integrate better with those around them... you're seeing an environment for an increase in flow of a variety of different products, and heroin is just one of a number of products that are moved for profit," he said.
+"As you get more roads, as you get bridges crossing rivers, as you get economies that are starting to integrate better with those around them...you're seeing an environment for an increase in flow of a variety of different products, and heroin is just one of a number of products that are moved for profit."